facebook/flow/docs/docs/01-objects.md

 ## Objects as Maps

-An object can be viewed as a map from `string` to some value type by setting and getting its properties via //bracket notation// (i.e. dynamic accessors), instead of //dot notation//.
+An object can be viewed as a map from `string` to some value type by setting and getting its properties via bracket notation (i.e. dynamic accessors), instead of dot notation.
 Flow infers a precise value type for the map: in other words, if you only write `number` values to a map, you will read `number`values back (rather than, say, `any`).

 Such a map can be given a type of the form `{ ..., $_: T }` where `T` is the